Workflow Management

 Delete Workflow

-n8n-deploy wf delete "Customer Onboarding"
+n8n-deploy wf delete "Customer Onboarding" --db

-n8n-deploy wf delete deAVBp391wvomsWY
+n8n-deploy wf delete "Customer Onboarding" --server

-n8n-deploy wf delete my-workflow.json
+n8n-deploy wf delete "Customer Onboarding" --db --server

 # Skip confirmation prompt

-n8n-deploy wf delete "Customer Onboarding" --yes
+n8n-deploy wf delete "Customer Onboarding" --db --server --yes

 # Override server

-n8n-deploy wf delete workflow-name --remote staging
+n8n-deploy wf delete workflow-name --server --remote staging

 # Self-signed certificates

-n8n-deploy wf delete workflow-name --skip-ssl-verify
+n8n-deploy wf delete workflow-name --server --skip-ssl-verify

 Draft workflows: Workflows with draft IDs (draft_*) are only removed from the database since they don’t exist on any server yet.